Detecting multiple generalized change-points by isolating single ones: Computational complexity and practicalities

-For signals with a large number of regularly occurring change-points, the threshold-based ID tends to behave better than the SIC-based procedure.
+{\textit{A hybrid between thresholding and SIC stopping rules:}} For signals with a large number of regularly occurring change-points, the threshold-based ID tends to behave better than the SIC-based procedure.
 As explained after Theorems \ref{consistency_theorem2} and \ref{consistency_theorem_trend2}, this is unsurprising because SIC-based approaches typically perform better on signals with a moderate number of change-points separated by larger spacings.
 This difference in ID's behaviour between the threshold- and SIC-based versions is what motivates us to introduce a hybrid of these two stopping rules with minimal parameter choice, which works as follows.
-Firstly, we find the estimated change-points using the threshold approach ${\rm ID}_{det}$ with $\lambda_T^{th} = 3$.
-If the estimated number of change-points is larger than a constant $J^*$, then the result is accepted and we stop.
+Firstly, we estimate the change-points using the threshold approach ${\rm ID}_{det}$ with $\lambda_T^{th} = 3$.
+If the estimated change-points are more than a constant $J^*$, then the result is accepted and we stop.
 Otherwise, the hybrid method proceeds to detect the change-points using the SIC-based approach with $\lambda_T > \lambda_T^{th}$, since the already-applied thresholding rule has not suggested a signal with many change-points.
-In the simulations later, we use $J^* = 100$, $\lambda_T=10$.\\
+In the simulations, we use $J^* = 100$, $\lambda_T=10$.\\ \\ {\textit{Steepest Drop to Low Levels (SDLL):}} We also combine ID with the SDLL model selection method introduced in \cite{Fryzlewicz_WBS2}.